 Virtual Assistant case study number three.
 This project saw me provide an Architect couple with information on how to blog, write SEO web copy and use social media.
 As with the case study of the Baking Teacher, this was also a wide-reaching task because the components all interlinked with each other. (more…)

 Virtual Assistant case study number two.
 This was a very big job with lots of components that linked to other aspects of the client’s business.
 Although what I did made my client more money, the main benefit for her was simply that she could finally take a day off and enjoy her life. (more…)

-New inquiries often want to know what kinds of things I can do and how experienced I am at certain tasks so I thought case studies might give them a better idea.
-This one outlines the testing and analysis work I do for a website design and development consultant. (more…)
+Virtual Assistant case study number one.
+New inquiries often want to know what kinds of things I do as a VA so I thought case studies might be a great idea to better explain this.
+This case study covers the testing and analysis work I do for a website design and development consultant. (more…)

 Gmail has a whole section called Labs where you can find apps you can use to tailor your account and make it work better for your needs.
 Some of them are very handy, some of them are just fun and others are absolutely essential!

 Aside from being enormously flattered, I first decided to save time by writing down how you become a VA – which is the blog post below, then I decided to set up a whole website dedicated to showing people exactly how to set up and run a successful VA business